 What is a posterior cervical fusion?

-Suffering from the chronic pain of a cervical (neck) spine condition can reduce your overall quality of life.
+Suffering from the chronic pain of a cervical (upper) spine condition can reduce your overall quality of life.
 When you’re living with severe neck pain, simple tasks like driving or sleeping can become almost impossible.
 This type of chronic pain needs to be diagnosed and treated by a medical professional so you can get back to doing the things you enjoy.

 Some of the most common conservative treatments include: